spikegrobstein/capistrano-mailgun/README.md

 ### mailgun.build_recipients( recipients, default_domain=nil )

-Given an array of email addresses, this will join them with a comma so any recipients field with more than 1 recipient will be formatted properly.
-Typically, you will only use this function in the event that you're using `mailgun.send_email`.
+Given an array of email addresses, this will join them with a comma so any recipients field with more than 1 recipient will be formatted properly and returned as a string.
+Typically, you will only use this function in the event that you're calling `mailgun.send_email` directly.

 You can also pass an alternate `default_domain`.
 This is useful if you're not using the global `mailgun_recipient_domain` Capistrano variable of if you want to override the behavior in this one use-case. `mailgun.build_recipients` will always